mikelevins/delectus1/doc/storage.md

 - id: a UUID that identifies this particular list
 - type: the string `"delectus_list"`, identifying this object as a list
-- owner-id: a UUID that identifies the user account that owns the list
+- owner: a UUID that identifies the user account that owns the list
+- collection: a UUID that identifies the collection the list belongs to
 - deleted: true if the user has marked the list for deletion; false otherwise
 - name: the name given by the user to this list
 - columns: an object containing descriptions of the list's columns
-- items: an object containing the list's items and their fields

-The id, type, and owner-id are immutable; they may not be changed.
+The id, type, and owner are immutable; they may not be changed.

 The user may edit the other fields at any time using the Delectus application.

+##### `"collection"`

+The `"collection"` field contains either a null value or a UUID string that identifies a collection object that belongs to the user.
+If the value is a UUID, then the list is a member of the identified collection.
+If it's null then the list is **uncollected**, which is the same as saying it's a member of the **default collection**.

 ##### `"deleted"`